kazi-rayed-hossain/GitHub-useful-Commands/README.md

 git push -u origin branch_name

 ```
-## How to remove a remote branch in Git:
+## :beginner: How to remove a remote branch in Git:

 If you no longer need a remote branch you can remove it using the command below: